How much tax would be deduced from VHIS and how is it calculated?

 This not only provides reasonable premium expenditure but also sufficient coverage (with an annual benefit limit of up to HK$420k).

-After calculation, the tax deduction amount is 3.14 times higher than insuring only four people, reaching HK$5,153.
+After calculation, the tax deduction is 2.56 times higher than for four people, reaching $6,664.

-- ^Calculate the standard premium for a 20-year-old man/ woman insuring Bowtie Pink (ward) with deductibles of HK$80k.
+- 2Calculate the standard premium for a 20-year-old man/ woman insuring Bowtie Pink (ward) with deductibles of HK$50k.

-- #Calculate the standard premium for a 60-year-old man/ woman insuring Bowtie VHIS Standard.
+- 3Calculate the standard premium for a 60-year-old man/ woman insuring Bowtie VHIS Standard.

 Misconception: Buying more expensive plans can get more tax deductions and save more money.
 No!

-- Cost-saving plan A: Everyone buys an expensive VHIS plan, reaches the maximum qualifying premium of HK$8,000, and gets more tax deductions!
+- Saving Scenario A: Everyone buys an expensive VHIS plan, reaching the $8,000 premium cap, to deduct more tax!

-- Cost-saving plan B (i.e. Case 4): Everyone buys a reasonably priced VHIS plan with sufficient coverage, and then applies for tax deductions!
+- Saving Scenario B (i.e., Scenario 4): Everyone buys an affordable plan with sufficient coverage, then claims tax deductions!

 - # To make the calculation easy, let’s treat everyone’s annual premium is HK$8,000.